crytic/slither/README.md

 ## How to install

 Slither requires Python 3.8+ and [solc](https://github.com/ethereum/solidity/), the Solidity compiler.
-We recommned using [solc-select](https://github.com/crytic/solc-select) to conveniently switch between solc versions, but it is not required.
+We recommend using [solc-select](https://github.com/crytic/solc-select) to conveniently switch between solc versions, but it is not required.
 For additional configuration, see the [usage](https://github.com/trailofbits/slither/wiki/Usage) documentation.

 ### Using Pip